rabiaedayilmaz/HodgkinHuxleyModel/README.md

 E\ =\ E^0\ -\ \frac{RT}{nF}\ln{Q\ \ \ \ (6)}
 ```

-The $lnQ expression can be converted to base 10 from e.
+The lnQ expression can be converted to base 10 from e.
 This conversion takes reference from the common chemistry equation.

 ```math
 \ln{x\ =\ 2.303\times\ \log_{10}{x\ \ \ \ (7)}}